J-Schoepplenberg/zero-packet/README.md

     - Extension headers
         - Hop-by-Hop Options
         - Routing
+        - Fragment
+        - Authentication Header
         - Destination Options
 - ICMPv4
 - ICMPv6
 - TCP
 - UDP

+We are able to parse these headers in a multitude of configurations and combinations.
+Even quite obscure packets that you will rarely see in the wild (e.g. chained IPv6 extension headers).
+The parser validates fields (e.g. verifying the checksums) and just allows mostly valid packets.
+However, `zero-packet` does not stop you from building packets with completely bogus fields if you wish so.
+You have full control to construct packets with completely arbitrary values.

 ## Usage